-- Grand: For projects judged as greatly exceeding all criteria for the category
+- Gold: For projects judged as greatly exceeding all criteria for the category

-- Distinction: For projects judged as superior in their overall evaluation
+- Silver: For projects judged as superior in their overall evaluation

-- Merit: For projects that meet the standard in the category
+- Bronze: For projects that meet the standard in the category

-- Judges’ Choice: Special designation that may be given, at the sole discretion of the judges
+- Judges’ Choice: For projects that "WOW" the judges, a special designation that may be given, at the sole discretion of the judges

 Rules of entry